hamed-RM/CNN-hyperparameters-optimization-by-GA/README.md

-# NN hyper-parameters optimization by GA
+# CNN hyperparameters optimization by GA